ABOUT

 Photo by Katrin Talbot

-Ariana is an alumna of London Academy of Music and Dramatic Art (LAMDA) with a Masters degree in Classical Acting for the Professional Theatre.
-She received early theatrical training from Richard and Anne DiPrima at the Young Shakespeare Players in Madison, WI, a program that produces uncut Shakespeare with children ages 6-18.
-After receiving her BA in Literature-Theatre from Reed College, she returned to the Young Shakespeare Players as lead director and educator (2011-2012).
-She has made theatre in New York, London, Japan, Amesbury, MA, Waterville, ME, Portsmouth, NH, Santa Fe, NM, Portland, OR, and Madison, WI.
+Ariana is an alumna of London Academy of Music and Dramatic Art (LAMDA) with a Master’s degree in Classical Acting for the Professional Theatre.
+She received early theatrical training from Richard and Anne DiPrima at the Young Shakespeare Players in Madison, WI, a program that produces uncut Shakespeare with young people ages 6-18.
+After receiving her Bachelor’s degree in Literature-Theatre from Reed College, she returned to the Young Shakespeare Players as lead director and educator (2011-2012).
+In September 2019, she joined The Shakespeare Ensemble (curated by Ben Crystal) on a performance and educational tour of Japan and performed Macbeth, Romeo and Juliet, and Hamlet in original pronunciation.

-Besides classical theatre, Ariana also has a passion for playing cello, something she has enjoyed doing since the age of 5.
-Over the last five years she has incorporated original cello and vocal compositions into her theatrical work, writing the incidental music for The Winter’s Tale, Henry IV, Part I, King Lear, Twelfth Night, Chemistry, and The Enchantment.
+Besides classical theatre, Ariana also has a passion for playing cello, something she has enjoyed doing since the age of five.
+Over the last seven years she has incorporated original cello and vocal compositions into her theatrical work, writing the incidental music for The Winter’s Tale, Henry IV, Part I, King Lear, Twelfth Night, Chemistry, and The Enchantment.
 She was also a cellist for the Brooklyn-based progressive folk rock band, Satin Nickel.